-The NOOR Eye-Care Training Centre (NETC) moved to a purpose-built location in the Darulaman section of Kabul in June 2012.
-NETC is NOOR's main training centre for eye care in Afghanistan and is headquarters to NOOR's outreach projects.
-13,811 patients were seen, 646 surgeries were performed and 14,511 glasses were distributed in 2012.
-Difficult cases from government eye hospitals and the private sector were referred to NETC for surgery.
+The NOOR Eye-care Training Centre (NETC) moved to a purpose-built location in the Darulaman section of Kabul in June 2012.
+NETC is NOOR’s main training centre for eye care in Afghanistan and is headquarters to NOOR’s outreach projects.

 An elderly man traveled all the way from Bamiyan province to NOOR to have his eyes examined.
 His eyesight had been poor for many years, and he needed an assistant to guide him when he walked.
 After being examined at the clinic, he was diagnosed with cataracts in both eyes.